 Born in 1989 in Rădăuți, Romania, and currently residing and working in London, Mircea Teleagă is best known for his humanless scapes painted in oil and acrylic on canvas.
 Balancing between landscapes and urban environments, the artist approaches the application of paint almost as if a shapeshifter; from virtuously to vigorously, opaque to transparent, and lucid to destructive.
 By doing so, in Teleagă’s practice, painting becomes a tool to capture impalpable spaces, as he is interested in the notion of emotional ownership of places—an outer world depicting or reflecting an inner world.
 Born in the year of the Romanian Revolution, Teleagă’s youth and background growing up during the aftermath of Romania’s uneasy transition from communism to capitalism form a battlefield where personal memories collide with collective history.
 Earlier this month, the MFA graduate in painting at the Slade School of Fine Arts in London presented his latest works at Unit 1 Gallery Workshop in the English capital—another chapter in the development of the Romanian artist’s intriguing oeuvre.
 So today, we have the pleasure of having a chat about his latest show, his artistic ventures, and his journey as a painter—literally and figuratively speaking.

-I am very excited to announce my new solo show ‘Locus Solus’ with Unit 1 Galley Workshop opening in London from 30 March to 22 April.
-To visit the exhibition please book a slot via the Unit 1 Gallery Workshop website.
+I am very excited to announce my new solo show ‘Locus Solus’ with Unit 1 Galley Workshop opening in London on 30 March 2023.
+The exhibition is open from 31 March to 29 April 2023, Tuesday to Saturday, 11 am to 6pm.